wyqfrank/carve/README.md

 - the wrong quantisation or Huffman tables can decode into severe color/block artifacts even if the entropy bytes are intact

 That means a serious JPEG carver has to do more than copy bytes between two markers.

+## Core Algorithms & Techniques

+### Entropy-aware JPEG scanning

+Instead of naively copying bytes from `FF D8` to `FF D9`, Carve walks the JPEG entropy stream while respecting byte stuffing (`FF 00`) and valid in-stream marker behaviour.
+This reduces false end-of-image detection and makes truncated or partially corrupted candidates recoverable enough to analyse further.

+### Candidate scoring and ranking

+Recovered candidates are ranked rather than blindly emitted.
+The current pipeline uses entropy-based heuristics such as Shannon entropy, byte diversity, and invalid marker penalties to prioritise plausible JPEG streams and suppress weaker overlapping candidates.

+### Camera-specific header reconstruction

+For Canon IXUS 310 HS images, Carve rebuilds a minimal valid JPEG header from a camera profile derived from clean reference files.
+Reusing invariant DQT/DHT tables and the known SOF/SOS structure makes it possible to decode candidates even when the original on-disk header is missing, damaged, or partially overwritten.

+### Entropy offset search

+Some corrupted candidates begin decoding mid-MCU, which produces horizontal shifts, repeated blocks, or seam-like artifacts.
+Carve mitigates this by trying bounded offsets into the carved entropy stream and ranking the rebuilt outputs, allowing the pipeline to recover better-aligned decodes without changing the underlying recovery assumptions.

+### Decode-aware validation (next step)

+Entropy statistics are useful, but they cannot measure whether a reconstructed image actually looks correct.
+The next scoring layer evaluates decoded pixel output directly so the system can prefer visually coherent recoveries over candidates that merely resemble valid compressed data.

 ## Recovery Pipeline